mandeep/Mausoleum/README.rst

     $  mausoleum-gui

 The command will open a new window that includes tabs that group Tomb functions into separate tabs.
-The 'Create' tab receives information needed to create a new tomb container, the 'Open' tab allows the user to fill in information regarding the opening of an existing tomb container, and the 'Close' tab lets the user close opened tombs.
+The 'Create' tab receives information needed to create a new tomb, the 'Open' tab allows the user to fill in information regarding the opening of an existing tomb, and the 'Close' tab lets the user close opened tombs.

 ************************